eclipse-archived/codewind-filewatchers/DEVELOPING.md

-# Developing the Codewind File Watcher Daemons
+# Developing the Codewind File Watchers

-## Building and testing the Java filewatcher daemon
+## Building and testing the Java filewatcher

 The Java filewatcher daemon is fully integrated into the [Codewind Eclipse](https://github.com/eclipse/codewind-eclipse#) codebase.
 To build and run Codewind Eclipse with this filewatcher, you only need to follow [the standard 'Developing Codewind Eclipse' instructions](https://github.com/eclipse/codewind-eclipse#developing-codewind-for-eclipse).

-## Building and testing the Node filewatcher daemon
+## Building and testing the Node filewatcher

 (Run on Mac or Linux, don't use Windows)